VIKAS9793/KrishiSahayak_Gemma/docs/STRATEGY_AND_ROADMAP.md

 ## 🌾 Project Overview

 KrishiSahayak+Gemma is an offline-first AI agricultural support system designed to empower Indian farmers through dignified, regionally-aware technology.
+For detailed technical specifications, see the [Technical Report](TECHNICAL_REPORT.md).

 Built as a public infrastructure initiative, it combines the power of quantized Gemma models with hyper-local knowledge bases to deliver intelligent agricultural guidance without internet dependency.

+For model-specific details, see the [Model Card](model_card.md).
+For regional data strategy, see [Regional Coverage](REGIONAL_COVERAGE.md).

 ## 📋 Table of Contents